 But there's a way to stay on track I've been reading about lately called the 2-minute rule.
 Based on bestseller David Allen's book Getting Things Done, this rule can help you accomplish more in less time, with less thought and dread.

-Here's how it works: If a tasks takes less than two minutes to complete, like washing a dish, you complete the task immediately instead of setting the dirty dish in the sink.
+Here's how it works: If a task takes less than two minutes to complete, like washing a dish, you complete the task immediately instead of setting the dirty dish in the sink.
 Just do it now, in the moment.
 Don't think about it or put off the task for future you.

 See, we often spend way too much time thinking about the things we need to do, planning when we'll do them, and dreading the moment when we actually have to take action.
 The two-minute rule cuts out those thoughts and allows your brain power to be divided elsewhere.

 The two-minute rule is even helping people keep up with new goals.
 If you want to take up running, for example, put on your shoes and move for at least two minutes.
 Boom, procrastination demolished!

 Here are a total of 36 things you can achieve in two minutes or less.